getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/create-new-project.md

 ---

-In this tutorial you will create a new Project in your Sentry account.
+In this tutorial you will create a new `Project` in your Sentry account.
 Projects allow you to scope events to a specific application in your organization and assign responsibility and ownership to specific users and teams within your organization.
-Each project is created based for a specific language or framework used in your application.
+A project is created for a specific language or framework used in your application.
 For example, you might have separate projects for your API server and frontend client.

 ___